SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-termmapping.md

 - You can either choose a mapping based upon a path (a | delimited string of term labels) or choose to define the mapping based upon source and target term id's
 - If you're transforming from SharePoint 2010 then you'll need to specify **DEFAULT** as source term group name

-Creating the mapping file is the first step, to actually use it you need to specify the file via the `TermMappingFile` parameter to the `ConvertTo-PnPClientSidePage` cmdlet if you're using PnP PowerShell.
+Creating the mapping file is the first step, to actually use it you need to specify the file via the `TermMappingFile` parameter to the `ConvertTo-PnPPage` cmdlet if you're using PnP PowerShell.
 If you're using .Net then you can specify the file via the  `TermMappingFile` attribute of the .Net page transformation configuration objects (`PageTransformationInformation` and `PublishingPageTransformationInformation`).